Grand Valley State Lakers: Track & field / Cross country

 The varsity men's & women's track & cross country teams have dominated Division II since the hiring of Jerry Baltes as their head coach in 1999.
-Since then, the Lakers have won an astonishing 16 National Championships, 20 National Runner-Up Finishes, 43 Regional Championships, 129 GLIAC Team Championships, and 73 individual National Champions.
-Coach Baltes teams have been so dominant, the USTFCCCA named the Women's NCAA Division II Program of the Year Award, awarded to the program that finishes with the best combined finish at the Cross Country, Indoor Track, and Outdoor Track NCAA Division II Championships within a school year.
-The women's program has finished first or second every year the award has been given out, beginning in 2008-2009.
+Since then, the Lakers have won 16 National Championships, 20 National Runner-Up Finishes, 43 Regional Championships, 129 GLIAC Team Championships, and 73 individual National Champions.
+The USTFCCCA named the Women's NCAA Division II Program of the Year Award, which is awarded to the program that finishes with the best combined finish at the Cross Country, Indoor Track, and Outdoor Track NCAA Division II Championships within a school year.
+The women's program finished first or second every year the award has been given out, beginning in 2008-2009.
 During the 2010-11 academic year, Baltes’ women's squad became the first in Division II history to win Cross Country, Indoor Track & Outdoor Track national championships in the same season.